Orange Cardamom Scones

 Instructions

-• Add the orange zest and granulated sugar in a large mixing bowl.
-Use your fingers to rub the zest into the sugar to release the orange oils.
-Add the flour, baking powder, cardamom, and salt, and whisk it together.
+• Add the orange zest and granulated sugar to a large mixing bowl.
+Use your fingers to rub the zest into the sugar until the sugar is fragrant and slightly damp.
+This releases the orange oils and distributes the flavor throughout the dough.
+100 g granulated white sugar, Zest of 1 orange

 Notes